vip306/IDS-Module1-alt3-New/chapter1.md

 description :

 --- type:NormalExercise lang:r xp:100 skills:1 key:bf96ea1498
-## 1. Assigning values and simple calculations
+## 1. Variables and Simple Arithmetic Operations

 In this exercise, you will store numbers in variables and perform calculations on them.

 It is good practice to define variables instead of typing the values everytime you need them.
-This way, once you change the value of a variable, it is automatically updated everywhere in your code.
+This way, once you change the value of a variable, it will be automatically updated everywhere in your code.

 Remember, R does not show any results when you store a value.
 If you make an error, an error message will pop up on the screen after you submit the answer.